"Show me."

 It is nevertheless very impressive.

-Its walls form a circle around the tower, and the city itself is shaped in rings of increasingly lower level until you get to it, which means that it's taller than it looks from farther out and that you can see more and more of it as you get closer.
-Combined with the fact that it's nearly five times as tall as the next tallest building, easily visible from a distance away from the city itself, and you get an effect of pure awe, that feeling of being very small before something much larger than yourself.
+Its walls form a hexagon around the tower, and the city itself is arranged in concentric terraced rings of roads and buildings, with rings closer to the tower being lower than those farther out, which means that the tower is actually taller than it looks from outside and that you can see more and more of it as you walk down the radial streets that meet in the middle.
+Combine that with the fact that it's nearly five times as tall as the next tallest building, easily visible from a distance away from the city itself, and you get an effect of pure awe, that feeling of being very small before something much larger than yourself.

 It is, indeed, the city of magic.